Aaron Garcia is a filmmaker from Los Angeles, CA.

 David Sumner hails from a small seaside town in Devon (the part of England that’s so rural it puts Tolkien’s Shire to shame), and he’s been living in Berlin since 2010.
 After completing a Master’s Degree in Politics at the University of Potsdam he got the itch to join Babbel and share his troubles and insights into learning languages.
 When he’s not living the kebab-fuelled Berlin dream he’s rocking out to Icelandic keyboard rock, playing the drums like Animal from the muppets, and escaping to the Alps every chance he gets.

 Ed M. Wood is originally from Wells, the smallest city in England, and now lives in Berlin.
 He studied Psychology at the University of Southampton before working as a teacher and translator in Spain, England and Germany.
 He then undertook a MA in Political Science in Bath, Berlin and Madrid.
 His main interests lie in the areas of language, culture and travel, and it is these three things which ultimately led him to Babbel towers, where he currently resides.
-Follow me on Twitter.
+Follow him on Twitter.

 Elin Asklöv is a Swede living in Berlin, working at Babbel since 2014.
 She has a passion for Italian food, Danish cinema and German subordinate clauses and how to decipher them.
 Currently topping her bucket list is "see the Northern Lights" and "swim in a sea of puppies".